Tusharxl/KineCanvas/README.md

 First, grab the files:
 `git clone https://github.com/Tusharxl/KineCanvas.git && cd KineCanvas`

-Then you gotta install the libraries (OpenCV and MediaPipe mostly):
+Then you gotta install the libraries :
 `pip install -r requirements.txt`

 To start the app: